AllanLi-LHH/Allan-yfinance-stock-chatbot/README.md

 # Telegram-Yfinance-Stock-Chatbot
 This is a simple RASA-NLU based financial stock chatbot.
-It can finish simple intent recognition, entity recognition and extraction, and slot filling tasks.
-Users can have small talk and multiple dialogues based on context with the chatbot.
+It can finish simple intent recognition, entity recognition, extraction, and slot filling tasks.
+Users can have small talks and multiple dialogues based on context with the chatbot.

 ## **Demo-video**
 https://user-images.githubusercontent.com/31875506/126862796-860b718f-a4fe-4122-9533-e76bc2fbf58c.mp4